oTheAnalyst/oTheAnalyst/README.md

 My name is Vincent and:

-🔭 I'm currently working as a Data Analyst for Pinnacle Innovations.
+🔭 I'm currently working as a Data Analyst.

 🌱 I’m currently learning a lot about R, VIM, SQL, reproducibility, automation, and machine learning